timoxley/npm-tutor/chapters/npm-workshop-prune/exercises/alternate-config/Readme.md

 ## More Information

-The `prune` directory contains the following package.json:
+The `./prune` directory contains the following package.json:

 ```json
 {